 I step up to the podium, my carefully constructed speech reliably arranged on the platform by my most trusted assistant.
-Logic abandons me; I can't resist finding her before I dive into the well-rehearsed opening, and I'm rewarded in spades when I do.
-Standing on the sidelines, ever rooting me to greatness, Jane smiles warmly and winks unabashedly, adoring eyes making me feel like I can do anything.
+Logic abandons me.
+I can't resist locating her in the audience before I dive into the well-rehearsed opening, and I'm rewarded in spades when I do.
+Standing on the sidelines, ever rooting me to greatness, Jane smiles warmly and winks unabashedly, adoration making me feel like I can do anything.

 "Good afternoon, fellow citizens of Skagit County…"